mpchenette/compare-copilot-activity-and-usage/README.md

 - The Copilot usage JSON export has a known delay before data populates
 - Activity from the last 96 hours may not yet appear in the JSON export
 - This reduces false positives from timing delays

+## Supported Version Filtering

+The script automatically filters out users on unsupported IDE/extension versions that are not expected to appear in the JSON export:

+- **VS Code**: Requires VS Code 1.101+ and copilot-chat 0.28.0+
+- **JetBrains**: Requires build 242+ (2024.2.x) and copilot-intellij 1.5.52+
+- **Visual Studio**: Requires VS 17.14.13+ and extension 18.0.471+

+Users on older versions are excluded from discrepancy analysis since they won't appear in the JSON export by design.

 ## Requirements